ergonode/docs/docs/backend/modules/exporter-shopware-6.md

 * Replace process for other selected languages
 * Start option process

-Mapping is a process, we overwrite data from Shopware6 with the Ergonode data.
-PropertyGroup mappers implement `Ergonode\ExporterShopware6\Infrastructure\Mapper\PropertyGroupMapperInterface` which allows for the expansion.
+Mapping is a process which overwrites data from Shopware6 with the Ergonode data.
+PropertyGroup mappers implement `Ergonode\ExporterShopware6\Infrastructure\Mapper\PropertyGroupMapperInterface` which are left open to be extended.

-When adding or changing a mapper, we must not forget to configure
+When adding or changing a mapper, we must not forget to add configuration to `services.yml` as fallows:
 ```yaml
 Ergonode\ExporterShopware6\Infrastructure\Builder\Shopware6PropertyGroupBuilder:
     arguments: